riceissa/issarice.com/wiki/about-me.md

 [^japan]: I lived in Japan for six years.
 You can find some locations [here](https://www.quora.com/Issa-Rice/about).

-I am also currently a second-year student at University of Washington (UW) in Seattle, WA, USA.
-My major is computer science, but I’m also highly interested in mathematics.
-I am continually conscious that the most important work I can do may not yet exist as a career; as such I want to adopt “a more wary attitude where I try, at each stage, to equip myself best for the present and the immediate
+I am also currently a second-year student at University of Washington.
+I am continually
+conscious that the most important work I can do may not yet exist as a career; as such I want to adopt “a more wary attitude where I try, at each stage, to equip myself best for the present and the immediate